Skip to main content

 • I/O sensitive

-Workload configuration bias is used the tune the system’s I/O bandwidth profile.
-This setting tunes the how aggressively the system will allocate processor core and uncore frequency to handle I/O requests.
+Workload configuration bias is used to tune the system’s I/O bandwidth profile.
+This setting tunes how aggressively the system will allocate processor core and uncore frequency to handle I/O requests.

-• [Balanced]: CPU core and uncore frequency is balanced to provide equal performance weighting between I/O tasks and application workload threads.
+• [Balanced]: CPU core and uncore frequency are balanced to provide equal performance weighting between I/O tasks and application workload threads.

-• [I/O sensitive]: CPU core and uncore frequency is weighted to allocate enough resources to provide high I/O bandwidth when CPU cores are at low utilization.
+• [I/O sensitive]: CPU core and uncore frequency are weighted to allocate enough resources to provide high I/O bandwidth when CPU cores are at low utilization.

 ASPM